-[This is the headline over a report published in The Independent on this date in 2008.
+[This is the headline over an article published in The Independent on this date in 2009.
 It reads as follows:]

 A Libyan "double agent" who was central to the CIA's investigation into the Lockerbie bombing exaggerated his importance in Tripoli's intelligence apparatus and gave little information of value, yet is still living at the US taxpayers' expense in a witness protection programme, according to previously unseen CIA cables.